ajcvickers/ajcvickers.github.io/_posts/2013-05-08-ef6-sql-logging-part-1-simple-logging.md

 -- Executing at 5/13/2013 10:19:05 AM
 -- Failed in 1 ms with error: Invalid object name 'ThisTableIsMissing'.</pre>
 <h3>Canceled execution</h3>
 For async commands where the task is canceled the result could be failure with an exception, since this is what the underlying ADO.NET provider often does when an attempt is made to cancel.
-If this doesn’t happen and the task is canceled cleanly then the output will look something like this:
+If this doesn't happen and the task is canceled cleanly then the output will look something like this:
 <pre>update Blogs set Title = 'No' where Id = -1
 -- Executing asynchronously at 5/13/2013 10:21:10 AM
 -- Canceled in 1 ms</pre>
 <h2>But I want something different!</h2>
 It has been apparent from discussions among just a few members of the EF team that different people have different opinions on what the log output should contain and how it should be formatted.
-The default (which may change before we release so please provide feedback about what you like and don’t like) is an attempt to provide commonly useful information in an easy-to-read format.
+The default (which may change before we release so please provide feedback about what you like and don't like) is an attempt to provide commonly useful information in an easy-to-read format.
 However, it is easy to change this output if you want something different.
 I will cover how to do this in my next post.
 In a further post I will also cover the lower-level interception hooks that allow more flexible control over what happens when commands are executed.